2022 Mutua Madrid Open – Men's singles

-Carlos Alcaraz defeated the defending champion Alexander Zverev in the final, 6–3, 6–1 to win the men's singles tennis title at the 2022 Madrid Open.
-Alcaraz also became the first man to defeat Rafael Nadal and Novak Djokovic in the same clay court tournament, which he did in the quarterfinals and semifinals, respectively.
+Carlos Alcaraz defeated defending champion Alexander Zverev in the final, 6–3, 6–1 to win the men's singles tennis title at the 2022 Madrid Open.
+It was his second Masters 1000 title.
+Alcaraz was the first man to defeat Rafael Nadal and Novak Djokovic in the same clay court tournament, which he did in the quarterfinals and semifinals, respectively.

-Djokovic and Daniil Medvedev were in contention for the ATP No. 1 singles ranking.
+Djokovic and Daniil Medvedev were in contention for the world No. 1 singles ranking.
 Djokovic retained the top ranking by reaching the third round.
-Djokovic became first player to record 30+ singles wins at all ATP Masters 1000.
+He became the first player to record at least 30 singles wins at all nine Masters 1000 events.

+The semifinal match between Carlos Alcaraz and Novak Djokovic was named by the Association of Tennis Professionals as the ATP Match of the Year.

 Seeds

 The top eight seeds received a bye into the second round.